realoptimal/water-quality/README.md

 - `GET /api/sample-factor/<int:sample_id>/<int:factor_id>` : Gets sample "score" or weighted concentration for a given sample and factor weight set.

 - `POST /api/factor` : add a new factor (weight set) to use or include in sample evaluation.
-Requires a factor description and list of contaminants keyed by their _contaminant_id_ and associated relative-strength in the factor.
+Requires a factor description and list of contaminants keyed by their _contaminant_id_ and associated relative-strength (weight) in the factor.
 Returns the created _factor_id_ of the factor record.

 ```json
 {